Always the Sun

-"Always the Sun" is a song by English rock band the Stranglers, first released as a single on 6 October 1986, the second single from the band's ninth studio album Dreamtime (1986).
+"Always the Sun" is a song by the English rock band the Stranglers, first released as a single on 6 October 1986 by Epic Records, and is the second single from the band's ninth studio album, Dreamtime (1986).
 A remixed version was released as a single on 24 December 1990.
 Both versions were Top 30 hits in the United Kingdom.
 "Always the Sun" was released in October 1986 in four different formats: a seven-inch single, shaped seven-inch picture disc, twelve-inch single, and as a double seven-inch single pack.

 Reception

 Despite radio play and much hype, it only reached no. 30 in the UK Singles Chart.
 However, it was a hit throughout Europe (no. 15 in France, 16 in Ireland) and nearly broke the Stranglers in the United States through radio play.
 The song also reached no. 21 in Australia.

 Lead vocalist, and lead guitarist Hugh Cornwell mentioned in his book The Stranglers Song by Song that he thought it could have been as big as "Golden Brown".
 He recalls going to CBS for a midweek prediction on how the song would chart and was amazed at the bad news.
 He also wrote "We'd given CBS something great to work with and I could see in this guy's face that he knew he hadn't delivered", giving the impression that Cornwell felt that CBS was to blame for this poor position.